LEGOUniverseNews/LUN-Minifig-Wizard/Developer/CONTRIBUTING.md

 ###Textures###

 * All textures in the **_LEGO Universe News!_ Minifig Wizard**, were created by [**@rioforce**](https://github.com/rioforce) and are initially available in his [LEGO Textures repository](https://github.com/rioforce/LEGO-Textures#readme).
-The textures need to fit a the Minifigure model's UV Map, which you can find [here](#).
+The textures need to fit a the Minifigure model's UV Map, which you can find in the [`Developer/Models/Minifigs`](#) folder.
 When creating textures, you should use a LEGO color pallet (such as the one from [Bricklink](http://www.bricklink.com/catalogColors.asp)) to ensure all colors match.
 If you are planning on submitting a texture Pull Request, please submit a project (`.PSD,` `.PDN`, etc.) along with a usable `.png` file.

 ### Rendering ###